Sometimes, the best way to learn is to see a technique in action.

 If you’re looking for inspiration, there’s just no substitute for seeing the amazing videos that other brands create.
 In that spirit, we put together this list to help inspire you to reach new heights with your videos, and to go in directions that you may not have considered before.
 Beyond this list, there are always videos to be found in our Facebook group, the Animoto Social Video Marketing Community.
 Without further ado…

 - Views: 17 Million

 About as “shareable” as they come, this listicle video from History Hustle does more than just call out a few silly-sounding words from centuries past.
 Clearly well-researched, thoughtfully assembled, and ever so relevant to modern cultural attitudes and senses of humor, the video more than lives up to its name.

 - Views: 459K

 - Shares: 17

 Audiences on social don’t have the patience to wait around for a payoff at the end of a video that ties everything together.
-Cali’Flour Foods opens with a cleverly-written and provocative question and answers it quickly and comprehensively, demonstrating exactly why their pizza crust is the best option, as well as calling out the competitors it beats out.
-The delicious looking cauliflower pizza doesn’t hurt, either.
+Cali’Flour Foods’ video, created by Teresa Earnest Social, opens with a cleverly-written and provocative question and answers it quickly and comprehensively, demonstrating exactly why their pizza crust is the best option, as well as calling out the competitors it beats out.
+The delicious-looking cauliflower pizza doesn’t hurt, either.